Don't you love the performance review?

 For example, if someone is in sales, you can outline their quality of work and accountability by noting how much they were able to meet the set goals and metrics.
 Just as goals should be measurable, so should performance.*

 “Brent continues to struggle with detail orientation, especially when configuring our learning management system.
 The impact of Brent missing details, such as course enrollment, is that employees are not assigned to the courses they are required to complete.
-When people are not assigned to the right courses, such as compliance training, they are unable to complete the required compliance training meaning we as a company are out of compliance because we have not effectively facilitated the required compliance training.”
+When people are not assigned to the right courses, such as compliance training, this means we as a company are out of compliance because we have not effectively facilitated the required compliance training.”

 In addition to the narrative with concrete and measurable examples, you as the reviewer and leader should also be ready to describe how you’ll help the individual improve their skills or adopt the desired behavior.